-Summer and winter session teaching is offered to current graduate students in good standing depending on department need.
-Summer and winter teaching assignments are determined based on the following:
+Summer and winter session teaching is offered to current graduate assistants in good standing, depending on department need.
+Summer and winter teaching assignments are determined based on the following (these are not in order of priority):

-- Affirmation of interest in teaching during summer or winter by deadline - Good progress towards degree and past performance as a TA - Ability to teach specific courses in an independent classroom - Seniority, with more advanced graduate students (who are still within their GA funding period) being prioritized - Department priority to have a TA prep a course in the summer in anticipation of an upcoming academic year teaching assignment - Exceptional teaching performance - Departmental service, such as students' previous willingness to help the department in times of need.
+- Affirmation of interest in teaching during summer or winter by deadline - Progress towards degree, including no outstanding incompletes (see above) - Past performance as a TA - Ability to teach specific courses in an independent classroom - Seniority, with more advanced graduate students (who are still within their GA funding period) being prioritized - Department need to have a TA prep a course in the summer in anticipation of an upcoming academic year teaching assignment - Departmental service, such as students' previous willingness to help the department in times of need.